Whale Watching Featured in

 Killer Whales

 Also known as orca whales, killer whales are the most unpredictable predators in the bay.
 Even though you can observe them here year-round—April, May, and June are considered to be the best months to witness these amazing creatures.
-Due to their characteristic black and white color, it is almost impossible not to notice them.
+Due to their characteristic black-and-white color, it is almost impossible not to notice them.

 Companies like Monterey Bay Whale Watch Centre, Stagnaro Charters, Princess Monterey, or Blue Ocean Whale Watch offer short-glimpse trips and detailed four-hour journeys.
 Usually, each company conducts two or three tours per day: early in the morning and at lunchtime.
 Some of them include a professional marine biologist onboard.
 In addition to whales, Monterey Bay's wildlife is full of dolphins, seals, sea otters, and sea lions.